DogmaDragon/Stash-Docs/docs/Add-ons/Scripts.md

 To install a script follow the script's install instructions.

-Scripts are separeted into 2 sections:
+Scripts are separated into 2 sections:

 ---